talhabilal-dev/create-node-spark/readme.md

   Scaffolds your project with Express.js, a fast, unopinionated, and minimal web framework that’s perfect for building scalable REST APIs.

+- **MongoDB Integration**

+  Choose to set up MongoDB integration with Mongoose out of the box.
+No need for additional setup.

 - **Optional ESLint Setup**

   Ensure your code stays clean and consistent with the optional ESLint setup.
 You can skip it if you prefer not to use it.

+- **Optional Multer Setup**

+  Configure Multer for file uploads, so you can quickly add file upload capabilities to your REST API.

 - **Minimal Dependencies**